 Let be the number of occurrences of i-th letter in the text.

 Then the probability of having two selected is

 The total probability (which is the IOC) is the sum of probabilities for each letter:

-Note that sometimes IOC is "normalised".
-This is usually done by multiplying the result by - size of the alphabet.
+Note that sometimes IOC is "normalized".
+This is usually done by multiplying the result by - the alphabet's size.

 The calculator below parses the text and calculates the IOC using the formulas above.
 You can also read why it is so important below the calculator.

 It is important, because we can calculate expected index of coincidence for given language using language's frequency of letters.
 With the letter frequency as we can approximate the as .
 Which gives us the following:

 If is large enough, we can approximate the fraction as , which gives us